The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Abstract

 \section{Abstract}

-The self-consistent Pauli-Poisswell equation for 2-spinors is the first order in $1/c$ semi-relativistic approximation of the Dirac-Maxwell equation for 4-spinors coupled to the self-consistent electromagnetic fields generated by the density and current density of a fast moving electric charge.
-It consists of a vector-valued magnetic Schrödinger equation with an extra term coupling spin and magnetic field via the Pauli matrices coupled to 1+3 Poisson type equations as the magnetostatic approximation of Maxwell's equations.
-The Pauli-Poisswell equation is a consistent $O(1/c)$ model that keeps both relativistic effects magnetism and spin which are both absent in the non-relativistic Schrödinger-Poisson equation and inconsistent in the magnetic Schrödinger-Maxwell equation.
+The self-consistent Pauli-Poisswell and Pauli-Darwin equations for 2-spinors are $O(1/c)$ (where $c$ denotes the speed of light) semi-relativistic approximations of the Dirac-Maxwell equation for 4-spinors coupled to the self-consistent electromagnetic fields generated by the charge and current densities of a fast moving electric charge.
+They consist of a vector-valued magnetic Schrödinger equation with the Stern-Gerlach term which couples spin and magnetic field, coupled to 1+3 Poisson equations as the magnetostatic approximation of Maxwell's equations.

+The Pauli-Poisswell and Pauli-Dariwn euqations are $O(1/c)$ models keeping both relativistic effects magnetism and spin, both of which are absent in the non-relativistic Schrödinger-Poisson equation and inconsistent in the magnetic Schrödinger-Maxwell equation.

-We present the mathematically rigorous semiclassical limit $\hbar \rightarrow 0$ of the Pauli-Poisswell equation towards the magnetic Euler-Poisswell equation with Lorentz force.
-We use WKB analysis which is valid locally in time only.
-A key step is to obtain an a priori energy estimate for which we have to take into account the Poisson equations for the magnetic potential with the current as source term.
-Additionally we obtain the weak convergence of the monokinetic Wigner transform and strong convergence of the density and the current density.
-We also prove local wellposedness of the Euler-Poisswell equation which is global unless a finite time blow-up occurs.
+We prove the local in time semiclassical limit $\hbar \rightarrow 0$ to the Euler-Poisswell equation and Euler-Darwin equations based on WKB analysis and energy estimates.
+Moreover we obtain weak convergence of the monokinetic Wigner transform to the monokinetic scalar Wigner measure solving the Vlasov-Poisswell and Vlasov-Darwin equations and strong convergence of the macroscopic densities.
+We introduce the Euler-Poisswell/Darwin equation and prove local wellposedness and a blow up alternative. \\